matixx2b7e/fornax-demo-notebooks/light_curves/scale_up.md

 - The helper does not actually implement parallelization and can only run one function per call.
 - The helper can be used in combination with any parallel processing method.
 - The helper can load `top` output from a file to pandas DataFrames and make some figures.

 ### The bash script

-The bash script allows the user to collect light curves from a large scale sample with a single command and provides some automated logging and `top` monitoring.
+The bash script allows the user to collect light curves from a large scale sample with a single command and provides options to help manage and monitor the run.
+In a nutshell, the script does the following when called using flags that "launch a run":

-- When a run is launched, the script calls the helper to gather the requested sample and then launches jobs for each archive query in separate, parallel processes.
+- calls the helper to gather the requested sample and then launches jobs for each archive query in separate, parallel processes.
-  The script then exits leaving the archive jobs running in the background.
-- The script redirects stdout and stderr to log files, one per job.
+- redirects stdout and stderr to log files.
-- The script tells the user what the process PIDs are and where the log and data files are.
+- tells the user what the process PIDs are and where the log and data files are.
+- exits, leaving the archive jobs running in the background.

-- In case the run needs to be canceled, the script can find and kill all the processes it launched.
+In case all the archive calls need to be canceled after the script exits, the user can call the script again with a different flag to have it find and kill all the processes it launched.

-- The script can monitor `top` during the run, saving `top` output to a log file at a user-defined interval(s).
-The helper can be used to load this file in python.
+While the jobs are running, the user can call the script again with a different flag to have it save `top` output to a log file at a user-defined interval.

-+++

-### Parallel processing methods: bash script vs. python's `multiprocessing`

-+++

-- Bash script.
-Recommended for most runs with medium to large samples.
-Allows ZTF to use additional parallelization internally, and so is often faster (ZTF often takes the longest and returns the most data for AGN-like samples).
-Writes stdout and stderr to log files, useful for monitoring jobs and resource usage.
-Can monitor and record `top` to help identify CPU and RAM usage/needs.
-- Python's `multiprocessing` library.
-May be convenient for runs with small to medium sample sizes (< few thousand).
-Has drawbacks that may be significant including the inability to use ZTF's internal parallelization and that it does not save the log output (stdout and stderr) to file.
+The helper can be used to load this file to pandas DataFrames and make some figures.

 +++